kplam624/Dojo-Finder/README.md

 ---
 To check out the webpage in action without the set up visit: https://dojo-finder.herokuapp.com/

-## Version 2
+## Future Versions

 ---

-As we look to continuously improve, Version 2 will seek to link the New Jersey Counties dropdpown to more defined location on the map.
-Stay tuned!
+As we look to continuously improve, our future versions will seek to:
+1. Link the New Jersey Counties dropdpown to more defined location on the map.
+2. Refine our County search on the website's "Data" page.
+3. Update our site based on suggestions from our users.

+Stay tuned!!